5 Tips to Stay Safe While Using Dating Apps

-The old cliché reigns true, “There are plenty of fish in the sea”.
+The old cliché reigns true, “There is plenty of fish in the sea”.
 If your gut is telling you to steer clear of a certain person, move on to the next one.
 It’s better to be safe than sorry.

 5. License Plate Picture

 Before getting in the car with a person you’ve just started dating, snap a quick photograph of their license plate and text it to your team.
-You can be stealth, subtle, and smooth — be confident.
+You can be stealthy, subtle, and smooth — be confident.
 Your date will have no idea you captured a picture, as long as the flash on your cellphone is turned off.

-You have probably met this person for several public dates already.
+You have probably met this person on several public dates already.
 When your phone chimes, you hope he’s the one texting.
 You’re growing more and more fond of him.
 Despite the fact that feelings are developing, sending a license plate picture to your bestie is a safety tip worth following.
 Besides, if he's the right man for you, he will understand and won't mind even if he does see you snap the picture.